IamAnkitSharma/mongodb-elasticsearch-syncer/README.md

     direct-read-namespaces = ["mydb.users"]
     change-read-namespaces = ["mydb.users"]
 ```
-To map which MongoDB's collection indexs to a particular ElasticSearch index use mappings where you can specify database namespace and a elastic search index.
+To map which MongoDB's collection indexes to a particular ElasticSearch index use mappings where you can specify database namespace and a elastic search index.

 **Example:**
 ```bash